2

 And that’s definitely Sole’s m.o.

-To date, Sole offers 7 different models in their elliptical lineup.
 They’re all numerically labeled with higher numbers indicating higher-end features and a larger price tag.

-Differences between the models include flywheel weight and weight capacity, with the higher end models having heavier flywheels and higher weight limits than the less expensive models.
+Differences between the models include flywheel weight and weight capacity, with the higher-end models having heavier flywheels and higher weight limits than the less expensive models.

 For more info on how the different ellipticals compare, check out my Sole elliptical guide.